-“Liquid smoke” sounds like a semi-magical substance, and to some, even a little scary, but it’s actually a simple and totally natural product that can be a useful addition to your pantry, as long as you know how to use it (sparingly).
+“Liquid smoke” sounds like a semi-magical substance, and to some, even a little scary, but it’s actually a simple and totally natural product that can be a useful addition to your pantry—as long as you know how to use it (sparingly).
 Let’s take a look at how liquid smoke is made, whether it poses any health concerns, and how it can add flavor to your food.

 When wood is burned, it produces vapor (i.e. smoke), which can be trapped so that it condenses and turns into a liquid.
-This liquid is then concentrated to intensify the smoky flavor, filtered to remove bitter, undesired compounds and impurities (like ash), and bottled up for distribution.
+This liquid is then concentrated to intensify the smoky flavor; filtered to remove bitter, undesired compounds and impurities (like ash); and bottled up for distribution.
 Some brands do add other ingredients like salt, sugar, molasses, vinegar, or artificial coloring, but liquid smoke always starts as burning wood (often, the chips and sawdust produced by cutting hardwood into lumber).

 Wright’s liquid smoke was marketed as a quicker and cheaper alternative to the painstaking process of actually smoking meat—which is both an art and a science—in order to make it last longer.
 It still serves the same basic purpose as a shortcut ingredient, although it’s the sought-after smoky flavor that people want these days, with little thought to its preservative properties.
 While barbecue purists will fight you (hard) on its legitimacy as an ingredient, most people are perfectly happy with the iconic “barbecued” flavor liquid smoke imparts to meats cooked indoors.

 For the rest of us, small bottles of liquid smoke are usually stocked near the barbecue sauce in most supermarkets.
 You can find various flavors, including hickory, mesquite, applewood, and pecan.
 Since they’re generally used in such small quantities, it doesn’t make a huge difference which flavor you buy, although, of course, additives will change the individual flavors more, so you may want to stick to brands with fewer ingredients—and taste a bunch to find your personal preference.
 You can also buy liquid smoke online; Lazy Kettle is one of the more popular brands without additives, but all the old standbys like Colgin and Wright’s are there too.

 Not any more dangerous than grilled food, which most of us eat with relative abandon, especially in the summer months.
 That char that makes food taste so good does contain chemicals that have been linked to cancer, yet that’s a risk many are fine with taking.
 (There are some things you can to do to mitigate the danger, like marinating meat.)